stratum-mining/stratumprotocol.org/src/getting-started.md

 #### Adjust proxy-config (optional)

-Depending on mining device you do run, you may have to adjust proxy-config file in order to adjust the min_individual_miner_hashrate and channel_nominal_hashrate parameters accordingly
+Depending on mining device you do run, you may have to adjust `tproxy-config-local-jdc-example.toml` file in order to adjust the `min_individual_miner_hashrate` and `channel_nominal_hashrate` parameters accordingly

 You’re all set up, proceed to the `Final Step` section.